Le Siepi: When Gardening Becomes Art

 b1) free

-b2) polite
+b2) educated

-2) According to function
+2) According to the function

 a) defensive hedges